-Established industrial corporations such as the KONGSBERG GROUP, NAMMO and Telenor all have extensive space activities.
-In Norway there are also several start-ups, like Presens, IDEAS and S&T, which focus on space technologies.
+Established industrial corporations such as the the KONGSBERG Group, NAMMO and Telenor all have extensive space activities.
+In addition there are several start-ups and SMEs and reserach institutions.
+See our member section for the full list.

 NIFRO has a diverse set of members, including manufacturers, R&D-institutes, satellite operators and developers as well as both large and small-scale businesses related to the Upstream and Downstream sectors within the space industry.
 The technologies and services include the following: